Fraley’s 1st big league homer lifts Mariners over Angels

 MISSED OPPORTUNITY

-Los Angeles loaded the bases loaded with one out in the third but failed to score.
+Los Angeles loaded the bases with one out in the third, but failed to score.
 Lagares flied out to shallow right field and Walsh grounded out.

 TRAINER'S ROOM